Halryang/halryang.github.io/micro.md

 title: 잡담
 permalink: /micro/
 ---
+“The work never matches the dream of perfection the artist has to start with." *− William Faulkner*

+*at 2015-05-29*

+***

 "What is written without effort is in general read without pleasure." − *Samuel Johnson*

 *at 2015-03-27*